octopus-network/octopus-docs/src/maintain/validator-generate-keys.md

 ## Generate Validator Account

-Each validator should have an Appchain account.
-There are 3 options to generate the account.
+Each validator must have a NEAR account and an appchain account.
+The NEAR account is used to do the OCT staking, and the appchain account is used to set session keys and manage appchain assets.

+> To create a NEAR account, please refer to [Appchain Integration Guide](../guides/appchain-integrate.md)

+Appchain is developed based on the Substrate, so the ways to generate an appchain account is the same as other Sustrate-based chains (e.g. Polkadot).
+This section introduces 3 options to generate the appchain account.
 Regardless of which option you choose, be sure to record all of the outputs as you will need them later.

-Appchain is developed based on the Substrate, so the ways to generate an Appchain account is the same as other Sustrate-based chains (e.g. Polkadot).

 ### Option 1: Polkadot{.js} Browser Plugin